sonsoleslp/xapi-youtube/README.md

 These statements can be dispatched to an LRS with xapiwrapper.min.js using a custom ADL.XAPIYoutubeStatements.onStateChangeCallback function.

-Check out http://adlnet.github.io/xapi-youtube for a live demo.
+Check out http://sonsoleslp.github.io/xapi-youtube for a live demo.

-This script also uses [xAPI Launch](https://github.com/adlnet/xapi-launch) to establish the connection to the LRS from our application.
+This script also uses [xAPI Launch](https://github.com/sonsoleslp/xapi-launch) to establish the connection to the LRS from our application.

 ## Installing

-`git clone https://github.com/adlnet/xapi-youtube` or download using the download [link](https://github.com/adlnet/xapi-youtube/archive/master.zip)
+`git clone https://github.com/sonsoleslp/xapi-youtube` or download using the download [link](https://github.com/sonsoleslp/xapi-youtube/archive/master.zip)

 ## Configuration
+**TO BE UPDATED**
 In index.html change:

 Video ID